DSkrzypiec/blogImpl/content/post/home-server/index.md

 1. test SSH and port forwarding from another devices
 1. access Home App from my smartphone via SSH port forwarding inside my VPN

-I was very surprised that I've manage to pulled it off in just one evening.
+I was very surprised that I've manage to pulled it off in just one evening, because I expected some kind of issues or surprises.
+But everything went great.
 Another evening and I've setup scripts for automated backups and some utility scripts to my convenience while using the server from mobile devices.